Vic Firth

 Everett Joseph "Vic" Firth (June 2, 1930 – July 26, 2015) was an American musician and the founder of Vic Firth Company (formerly Vic Firth, Inc.), a company that makes percussion sticks and mallets.
+He was also known for his association with the Boston Symphony Orchestra.

 Biography

 Vic Firth was born June 2, 1930, in Winchester, Massachusetts.
 He was raised in Sanford, Maine by parents Everett E. and Rosemary Firth, where he graduated from Sanford High School.
 Son of a successful trumpet player, he started learning the cornet at age four, turning later to percussion, trombone, clarinet, piano, and music arrangement.
 When he reached high school, he was a full-time percussionist, and created an 18-piece band at age 16.
 He played a variety of percussion instruments such as vibraphone, timpani, and the drum set.
 He held a Bachelor's degree, as well as an Honorary Doctorate in Music from New England Conservatory in Boston.

 Firth was the principal timpanist of the Boston Symphony Orchestra from 1956 to 2002.
 He was the orchestra's youngest member when music director Charles Munch hired him as a percussionist in 1952.